Grace, Deferment, and Forbearance

 Forbearance is a period of time when loan payments are not required, but both subsidized and unsubsidized loans accrue interest.
 This can be an expensive way to postpone payments on your student loans because it will likely increase your total student loan debt.

 Although medical residents are eligible for a , they must apply for it and provide documents to the servicer to verify their eligibility for the forbearance.
-The mandatory forbearance is granted in annual increments and it requires an annual application to keep the forbearance period continuous.
-Without any break in the forbearance, borrowers can prevent capitalization from occurring on their loans.
+The mandatory forbearance is granted in annual increments and requires submission of paperwork on an annual basis to keep the forbearance period continuous.
+Without any break in the forbearance, borrowers can prevent capitalization from occurring until residency is completed.

 If your loans have different repayment start dates, a forbearance can be used to help align all of your student loans so that repayment begins at the same time rather than having multiple payment dates.
-Forbearance provisions may vary from loan to loan, so be sure to check your promissory note, contact your , and/or your financial aid office for more detailed information about your loans.
+Forbearance provisions may vary from loan to loan, so be sure to check your promissory note, contact your , and/or your financial aid office for more detailed information.

 When to Contact Your Servicers